-After completing her degree in Communication, Jennifer Hilzer '04, joined the Walt Disney Corporation as a facilitator.
+After completing her degree in Communication, Jennifer Hilzer '04, joined the Walt Disney Corporation.
+Climbing the ladder with the Disney Corporation, Hilzer is now a top recruiter for Disney in Southern California.

 insight into human nature that is the key to the communicator's skill.
 For